mckiernantim/SancCity/README.md

 ![alt text](https://i.pinimg.com/originals/94/8c/33/948c332c4ac55dd82afbf68d7f2b5ad6.png)
 # Sanctuary City!
 The Game!

-### Using only Javascript, Bootstrap, CSS and HTML5, SanctuaryCity is a reimagining of the Oregon Trail in the era of the 45th prsident.
+SanctuaryCity is a reimagining of the Oregon Trail in the era of the 45th prsident.
 The player leads a team of of travelers from Nogales, Mexico to Los Angeles, a Sanctuary City where they will be safe.
 Along the way, food, gas, and water stores are depleeted as the game progresses, and radom events occur - including being attacked by tiki-torch weilding zealots...

  www.Sanctuarycitygame.com